postalserver/docs/content/en/developer/http-payloads.md

 You can view the attempts (along with debugging information) on the message page in the web interface.

-## The processed/hash payload
+## The processed payload

-When you chose to receive the message as a hash, you'll receive a payload with the following attributes.
+When you chose to receive the message as JSON (processed), you'll receive a payload with the following attributes.

 ```javascript
 {